rishabhc/bot-scripts/readme.md

 We felt the need to incorporate an alias system too as we have various nicknames for each other and sometimes we accidentally used them for ++ing each other.
 The alias system is used as follows:
 For example, people call me `rishabh` and `chhabra` both at different times so I run, `hubot alias rishabh chhabra`.
 Now `chhabra` is an alias of `rishabh` and any ++ done to `chhabra` (i.e. `chhabra++`) would add one point in the `rishabh` account. `hubot unset chhabra` unsets the alias.
+I sometimes feel alias and points should be two different scripts, I guess I'll move the alias feature to a new script later.

 ### Installation
 Installation instructions can be read [here](https://github.com/github/hubot-scripts)